stuartellis/multiform/README.md

 ### Automation and CI/CD

-You can use a *stacktools-runner* container to provide a complete environment to deploy Terraform with Continuous Integration.
-In most cases, you will provide your own container.
+You can use a *stacktools-runner* container to provide an environment to deploy Terraform with Continuous Integration.
+In most cases, use your own container image.
 You can run *stacktools* in any container that includes Make, jq, a UNIX shell and either Docker-in-Docker or Terraform.

-If you run all of the deployment process for your project in a container, consider including a copy of Terraform in the container and using *ST_RUN_CONTAINER=false* to prevent the tooling from creating a new temporary container for each command.
+If you run all of the deployment process for your project in a container, include a copy of Terraform in the container and use *ST_RUN_CONTAINER=false* to prevent the tooling from creating a new temporary container for each command.

     make stack-apply ENVIRONMENT=dev STACK_NAME=example_app ST_RUN_CONTAINER=false